rjagerman/mammoth/README.md

 # Mammoth
 Web-scale topic modelling for the [ClueWeb12](http://www.lemurproject.org/clueweb12.php/) dataset using [Spark](https://spark.apache.org/).
+This project is a continuation of the [Web Scale Data Processing and Mining Project](https://github.com/lukaselmer/ethz-web-scale-data-mining-project/).

 ## Deployment
 To compile Mammoth you will need to use [sbt](http://www.scala-sbt.org/), which will take care of all dependencies.
 You can compile the application from the repository directory by running: